logan-anderson/logan.codes/content/blog/you-need-suspense.md

 export default Dashboard;
 ```

-Now, we can get a lot more context while the data is being fetched from the server.
-This impoves the user experience and makes the page feel a lot faster.
+Now, we can provide much more context while the data is being fetched from the server, improving the user experience and making the page feel faster.

 <video autoplay loop muted="true">
   <source src="/img/loading_spinner_suspense_nextjs.mov" type="video/mp4" />
 </video>

 If you're not already using Suspense in your Next.js app, I highly recommend giving it a try.
-You won't be disappointed!
+It significantly enhances the user experience by making your pages feel faster and more responsive.